 “Verbal Abuse: The use of oral, written or gestured language that willfully includes disparaging derogatory terms to residents or the families, or within their hearing distance, regardless of their age, ability comprehend, or disability.
 The Executive Director shall report any allegations of abuse and neglect… to the Department of Health is required.”

 Granite City Illinois Nursing Home Abuse Lawyers

-If your loved one has been mistreated while residing at any Illinois nursing facility including Stearns Nursing and Rehab Center, Rosenfeld Injury Lawyers can help.
+If your loved one has been mistreated while residing at any Illinois nursing facility including Stearns Nursing and Rehab Center, Rosenfeld Injury Lawyers LLC can help.
 Our Madison County elder abuse attorneys can take appropriate measures to ensure you receive the financial compensation you deserve.

 Contact our Grant City Illinois nursing home abuse law firm today at (888) 424-5757 for a free no-obligation consultation.
 No upfront fees are required because all personal injury cases are excepted on contingency.